 A person’s personality can change over time.
 While, generally speaking, our personalities are set around the age of 20, someone’s personality can change from a major life event.
 Getting married, having a child or even a death can have an impact.
 We’re complex.
 Life experiences and personal development can alter a person’s results on a personality test.
 It’s important to keep this in mind when reviewing results as a potential hire may not have the exact results you’re looking for but they may very well develop them with experience.
 Key in on their ability to develop.

-most personality tests categorize people in either or classifications such as extrovert versus introvert.
+Most personality tests categorize people in either or classifications such as extrovert versus introvert.
 Despite how a person may test this does not imply that such a personality trait is permanent.
 For example, introverts can be quite effective in dealing with people or in large gatherings when this needed.
 It may not come as naturally to an extrovert but it is a skill that can be developed.
 Just as the introvert can act extroverted so can the opposite be true.
 People are versatile and can change their behavior if needed in certain situations.

 It will definitely increase your chances, yes.
 When hiring you may be tempted to hire people based on certain personality profiles that have been successful in the past.
 This can create a type of tunnel vision where you hire based not on test results but on preconceived notions.
 Many different types of personalities can be quite successful in a multitude of roles.
 A personality test is a guide but it is only one part of the hiring process.
 More important are the impacts of their traits on the competencies requisite of the role.

-Cliches are defined as, “an opinion (or phrase) that is overused and betrays a lack of original thought”.
+* Clichés are defined as, “an opinion (or phrase) that is overused and betrays a lack of original thought”.
 As it relates to personality testing, the above cliches relate to an over-reliance on test results.
-Many incorrectly hold up personality test results as a way to predict future behavior or define unchanging core personality traits.
-It's important to use such test results in their proper context and that is a way to discover a person's behavior patterns and inclinations which give you an idea of how they react to the world.
+Many incorrectly hold up personality test results to predict future behavior or define unchanging core personality traits.
+It’s important to use such test results in their proper context and that is a way to discover a person’s behavior patterns and inclinations which give you an idea of how they react to the world.
 A personality test is part of the interview process but should be reviewed against other collected information and interview results.
 Remember people can surprise you in how they react to things and also in how they change and grow.